 Why is injecting cold insulin more painful?

-When injecting insulin straight from the fridge, some people report suffering from a stinging or burning sensation at the injection site.
-Generally, this type of discomfort lasts for a few seconds or minutes only.
+Injecting insulin straight from the fridge can cause discomfort, often leading to a stinging or burning sensation at the injection site.
+While this pain usually lasts only a few seconds or minutes, several factors contribute to it:

-The coldness may also cause the tissue at the injection site to react and contract, leading to increased resistance and pain during the injection.
+❄️ Tissue Constriction: The cold temperature can cause the tissue at the injection site to contract, increasing resistance and pain.

 Is cold insulin less effective?